AdaCore/learn/intro_to_ada.rst

 power of ten, whereas for ordinary fixed-point types, it is based on the power of two.
 Therefore, they are also called binary fixed-point types.

-..
-Probably remove this:

-   Ordinary fixed-point types can be thought of being closer to the actual representation on the machine, since hardware support for decimal fixed-point arithmetic is not widespread, while ordinary fixed-point types make use of the available integer arithmetic in the background.
+   FURTHERINFO: Ordinary fixed-point types can be thought of being closer to the actual representation on the machine, since hardware support for decimal fixed-point arithmetic is not widespread, while ordinary fixed-point types make use of the available integer arithmetic in the background.

 The syntax for binary fixed-point types is
 ``type T is delta <smallest_value> range <lower_bound> .. <upper_bound>``.